Shaybanids: Shaybanid dynasty

 Under Abu'l-Khayr Khan (who led the Shaybanids from 1428 to 1468), the dynasty began consolidating disparate Ozbeg (Uzbek) tribes, first in the area around Tyumen and the Tura River and then down into the Syr Darya region.
 His grandson Muhammad Shaybani (ruled 1500–10), who gave his name to the Shaybanid dynasty, conquered Samarkand, Herat, Balkh and Bukhara, thus ending the Timurid dynasty and establishing the short-lived Shaybanid Empire.
 After his death at the hands of Shah Ismail I, he was followed successively by an uncle, a cousin, and a brother, whose Shaybanid descendants would rule the Khanate of Bukhara from 1505 until 1598 and the Khanate of Khwarezm (Khiva) from 1511 until 1695.

 Another state ruled by the Shaybanids was the Khanate of Sibir, seizing the throne in 1563.
 Its last khan, Kuchum, was deposed by the Russians in 1598.
 He escaped to Bukhara, but his sons and grandsons were taken by the Tsar to Moscow, where they eventually assumed the surname of Sibirsky.

 Culture

 Muhammad Shaybani Khan, and his successors, started a program of translating of Persian literature into Chagatai-Turkish.
 Despite this, the main bureaucratic language continued to be Persian.
+Over time, they underwent Karlukification of culture and heritage; by the 17th century, most Shaybanid Uzbeks and their descendant khanates were entirely assimilated to Karluk frameworks and reconciled with the Timurid dynasty in India by proclaiming themselves heirs and protectors of Timurid heritages, effectively nullified the original Kipchak root of the Uzbeks into a heavily Chagatai Karluk one.